Ostium

 Leverage: Up to 50x on major assets.
 Single centralized limit order book (CLOB) architecture on Ethereum mainnet.

 Consideration: Still early in its RWA rollout.
-The roadmap is ambitious — multi-collateral margin, commodities, forex, and basis trading vaults — but as of March 2026, RWA coverage is limited compared to Ostium or Gains Network.
+The roadmap is ambitious (multi-collateral margin, commodities, forex, and basis trading vaults), but as of May 2026, RWA coverage is limited compared to Ostium or Gains Network.

 GMX / GMXSOL

-GMX is an established on-chain perpetuals exchange.
-GMXSOL, its Solana deployment, launched the first RWA perpetual contract for S&P 500 ETF (SPY/USD) using Chainlink Data Streams for real-time pricing.
+GMX is an established onchain perpetuals exchange.
+GMXSOL, its Solana deployment, launched the first RWA perpetual contract for the S&P 500 ETF (SPY/USD) using Chainlink Data Streams for real-time pricing.

 Assets: BTC, ETH, SOL up to 100x leverage.
 RWA expansion includes SPY, QQQ, NVDA, AAPL as tokenized perpetuals.